Why does Southampton need an ELSA register?

 I am not on the ELSA register and will not be able to satisfy the requirements for it.
 Can I still call myself an ELSA?

 Southampton Psychology Service is not in a position to tell schools what titles they can use for their support staff.
-As an authority, however, we will only recognise as ELSAs those people who are listed on our register.
-If you have not gained sufficient ELSA Credits (or not met all other requirements), a direct commitment should be made to access appropriate professional development and support (particularly supervision) in order to regain your registration during the next academic year.
+As an local authority, however, we will only recognise as ELSAs those people who are listed on our register.

 What's in it for me as an ELSA to be registered?

 Achieving registration as an ELSA will be something you can add to your CV as evidence of progression within your job.
-All registered ELSAs will receive a certificate of registration.
+All registered ELSAs will receive a certificate of registration, which we encourage to be displayed and celebrated within your setting.

-What's in it for us as a school for our ELSAs to be registered?
+What's in it for us as a setting for our ELSAs to be registered?

-ELSA registration is evidence of an investment being made by the school in the mental health and emotional wellbeing of your children and can be presented as evidence to OFSTED or other certificating organisations.
+ELSA registration is evidence of an investment being made by the setting in the mental health and emotional wellbeing of your children and can be presented as evidence to OFSTED or other certificating organisations.
 Having well supported ELSAs who are positively engaged in deepening and developing their knowledge and skills is also of clear benefit to your students and setting more widely.
+ELSA work not only supports individual young people, but can also help towards developing a positive ethos at a whole school level.
+Understanding, utilising and supporting the skills of ELSAs in your setting will help increase the positive impact they can have.

 What if I have lost my initial ELSA training certificate?

 We do have fairly detailed records of attendance for the initial training course in Southampton going back several years.
 Whilst we would prefer to see a certificate, we can consult these and other sources of information if necessary.
-We do not have access to any information of this type on non-Southampton initial training courses (eg, Hampshire), however, so certificates are our only way of verifying your attendance on this training.
+We do not have access to any information of this type on non-Southampton initial training courses (e.g., Hampshire / Portsmouth / Dorset), however, so certificates are our only way of verifying your attendance on this training.

 If I haven't yet attended the initial ELSA training course, can I still come to CPD events (e.g., out of professional interest)?